Innovative Interdisciplinary Opportunities

 Through its interdisciplinary programs, the Graduate College opens avenues for students to discover and explore new knowledge.

 Applied Mathematical and Computational Sciences is an interdisciplinary Ph.D. program where the mathematical skills of scholars are applied to significant scientific problems.

-Research and teaching in the interdisciplinary Iowa Neuroscience Graduate Program are consolidated in three overlapping tracks: molecular/cellular, developmental/systems, and cognitive/behavioral.
+Research and teaching in the Interdisciplinary Graduate Program in Neuroscience are consolidated in three overlapping tracks: molecular/cellular, developmental/systems, and cognitive/behavioral.

 Formalized joint degree options under the School of Urban and Regional Planning have been established in law (J.D.), social work (M.S.W.), health management and policy (M.H.A.), occupational and environmental health (M.S.), and civil and environmental engineering (B.S.).